 Pleurectomy/decortication (P/D) is a lung-saving surgical option for pleural mesothelioma patients.
 During a P/D, the lining of the affected lung (pleura) is removed, while the lung remains intact.
 The surgeon also attempts to extract the tumor in its entirety if it has not spread past the pleura.

-A pleural mesothelioma patient who receives this procedure will often have a longer life expectancy than other patients, ranging from 9 to 19 months after surgery.
+A pleural mesothelioma patient who receives a pleurectomy/decortication (P/D) procedure will often have a longer life expectancy than other patients, ranging from 9 to 19 months after surgery.
 A P/D typically has few complications and low mortality rates.
 However, not everyone is eligible for the surgery.

 Patients who are healthy overall, who are fit enough to handle the stress of surgery, and who are diagnosed with earlier stages of pleural mesothelioma are considered good candidates for a P/D. Once the tumor has metastasized and the cancer has reached a later stage, the likelihood that this procedure can remove a majority of the tumor growth is slim.

 There may be other surgical options available for patients who do not qualify for a P/D, including an extrapleural pneumonectomy.

 A pleurectomy/decortication is one procedure, performed in two parts.
 The first part is a pleurectomy, and the second part is a decortication.
 The P/D procedure lasts approximately five hours.
 The patient is placed under general anesthesia before the surgery begins.